MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-pages-action-bar-improvements.md

 # Pages with Action Bar Improvements

-This table provides an overview of all the pages in Business Central that contain the action bar improvements with version 21.0.
+This table provides an overview of all the pages in [!INCLUDE [prod_short](includes/prod_short.md)] that contain the action bar improvements with 2022 release wave 2 (version 21.0).

 | Page ID | Page Name | Page Type |
 |---------|-----------|-----------|